 Preach Gaming, Gear Monster – The Desire to Care

-A popular counter-argument here is why do I care?
+A popular counter-argument here is, why do I care?
 Why do I care what items everyone else have, I should do the content I enjoy regardless of rewards, right?
-Which is utterly ridiculous and while some rare individuals might be advanced enough not to care, that is a tiny fraction of the player base.
+This is utterly ridiculous, and while some rare individuals might be advanced enough not to care, that is a tiny fraction of the player base.
 The truth is that most players want a way to overpower their opponents in a battleground and charge in with high-end gear and destroy other players.
 Now I know I am going to get a lot of hate for this, but I don’t think people should be rewarded with fantastic gear for doing trivial content.

 The current gearing system, much like communism, is a sweet idea in theory, but it just doesn’t work.

 When the entire progression and reward system is out of balance, it doesn’t matter how good the content is, people will stop doing it.